Jump to content

 What does kimchi taste like?

-Besides being packed with vegetables, there are many health benefits attributed to kimchi.
+Besides being packed with vegetables, kimchi has many health benefits.
 The main ones are due to the probiotics, or healthy bacteria, grown during the natural fermentation process.
 These are known to help boost immunity, energise the body and aid digestion as well as help lower cholesterol and regulate blood sugar.
 Kimchi is also nutrient-dense, low in calories, gluten-free and can be made vegan too.

 Given the popularity of kimchi today, there are many excellent options available from supermarkets and speciality stores, but if you want to benefit from the probiotics, you need to purchase it ready-made from the chilled section.

 The benefits of homemade are that you can add the ingredients you like, then ferment your kimchi until it tastes just right and it’s also very simple and inexpensive to make.
-Once the vegetables are prepared, fermentation takes care of the rest.
+Once the vegetables are prepared, the fermentation process (1-5 days) takes care of the rest.

 How does it differ from country to country?

-Kimchi flavours can vary between cultures and countries, but in fact, you may find that no two batches are the same from your own kitchen!
-The vegetables and spices influence the final flavour, but so too can the age and origin of each ingredient, the duration of fermentation and the age of the batch, as kimchi will continue to ferment until it’s eaten up.
+Kimchi flavours can vary between cultures and countries, but in fact, you may find that no two batches are the same, even from your own kitchen!
+The vegetables and spices influence the final flavour, but so too can the age and origin of each ingredient, how long it’s been allowed to ferment and the age of the batch, as kimchi will continue to ferment until it’s eaten up.

 As kimchi has become more commonplace outside of Korea, the recipes have been adapted to local palates, different climates and the freshness or seasonality of ingredients.
 But before we see how other countries have made their mark on this simple dish, Korea has many of its own ideas too!